 Our same store sales, defined as year-over-year sales for a store that has been open at least one year, have fluctuated significantly in the past on an annual and quarterly basis and are expected to continue to fluctuate in the future.
-During the past five fiscal years, same store sales results at RMCF franchise stores have fluctuated as follows: (a) from 0.2% to 3.1% for annual results; (b) from (3.9%) to 7.5% for quarterly results.
+During the past five fiscal years, same store sales results at RMCF franchise stores have fluctuated as follows: (a) from (2.9%) to 3.1% for annual results; (b) from (4.6%) to 7.5% for quarterly results.
+During the past three fiscal years, same store sales results at U-Swirl franchise stores have fluctuated as follows: (a) from (4.3%) to (1.4%) for annual results; (b) from (8.6%) to 2.8% for quarterly results.
 Sustained declines in same store sales or significant same store sales declines in any single period could have a material adverse effect on our results of operations.